kschan0214/sepia.documentation/getting_started/Installation.rst

 - Laplacian Boundary Value (LBV) for background field removal
     .. note::
-        If the LBV algorithm doesn't work on your operating system, you go to the '_LBV' directory of the MEDI toolbox and try the following command in the Matlab command window to re-compile the library: ``mex mexMGv6.cpp``
+        If the LBV algorithm doesn't work on your operating system, you can go to the '_LBV' directory of the MEDI toolbox and try the following command in the Matlab command window to re-compile the library: ``mex mexMGv6.cpp``

 - Graphcut for phase unwrapping